 At Tops, we actively encourage our children to be outside as much as possible.
 We have expansive outdoor play areas, and even run forest schools.
-Tops Salisbury take it one step further with Gardening Club!
+Tops Day Nurseries take it one step further with Gardening Club!

-Every week, children get involved in gardening projects.
+Children thouroughly enjoy getting outside and involved in gardening club.
 With their peers, they plant seeds, transfer seedlings to the specially designed gardening area, and take responsibility for nurturing their plants.
 We grow fruits, vegetables and herbs… all of which are gleefully eaten when they’re ready!

 It’s not just about planting (although we wont deny that’s fun!) but also about caring.
 Our children help tidy up the borders of the garden, and get stuck in with weeding.
 They take charge of frequently watering and feeding their plants, making sure they’re protected from insects, and monitoring their growth.